The Texas National Security Review is committed to excellence, scholarly rigor, and big ideas.

 Please feel free to email email@example.com if you’d like to ask if your article might be the right fit for the Texas National Security Review.
 However, in making these inquiries, please do not attach the draft of the article.

 These articles are also published in our quarterly print edition and online.

 Strategist articles conform to the stylistic requirements for our scholarly articles, but are written from the perspective of those who formulate or implement policy.
 An ideal Strategist author has significant policymaking experience or experience — military or civilian, U.S. or international — implementing policy that is specifically relevant to the issue on which they are writing.
 Often this may be at a senior level, but mid-level authors also bring an important perspective.
-Because the articles reflect, at least in part, the authors’ personal experience, they may be less-densely footnoted than scholarly articles, but should still footnote where appropriate.
+Because the articles reflect, at least in part, the authors’ personal experience, they may be less-densely footnoted than scholarly articles, but should still footnote where appropriate (see our footnote guidelines).
 Regardless of the level at which the author has worked, it is important that their experience is such that it is clear to the reader why this author’s perspective should be given special weight.
 A smaller segment of Strategist authors are those whose perspective is of interest to those who follow policy on a particular issue by virtue of the position they hold or have held in the past.
 Often these Strategist contributors hold or have recently held a Senate-confirmed position relevant to national security policy, or they serve in Congress on a relevant committee.
 Strategist articles typically range from 3,000 to 8,000 words in length, although we entertain longer submissions if the content justifies the length

 Roundtables are where we get to hear from multiple experts on either a subject matter or a recently published book.
 These collections of essays are solicited by the Texas National Security Review.
 However, if you have an idea for a future roundtable discussion, either a topic or a book, or would like to be considered as a potential roundtable contributor in the future, please feel free to email us at firstname.lastname@example.org.